chainflip-io/chainflip-eth-contracts/docs/Vault.md

 ## `executexSwapAndCall(struct IShared.SigData sigData, struct IShared.TransferParams transferParams, uint32 srcChain, bytes srcAddress, bytes message)` (external)

- Transfers ETH or a token from this vault to a recipient and makes a function call
+ Transfers native or a token from this vault to a recipient and makes a function call
          completing a cross-chain swap and call.
 The ICFReceiver interface is expected on the receiver's address.
 A message is passed to the receiver along with other parameters specifying the origin of the swap.

-- `sigData`:   The keccak256 hash over the msg (uint) (here that's normally a hash over the calldata to the function with an empty sigData) and sig over that that hash (uint) from the aggregate key.
+- `sigData`:    Struct containing the signature data over the message to verify, signed by the aggregate key.

 - `transferParams`:  The transfer parameters